 Canon PowerShot G9 X Mark II

-For years, Sony models taken over the innovative point-and-shoot market, but Canon has come on powerful with its G Sequence.
-The Canon G9 X Mark II isn’t the coolest of the Cannon bunch—the Canon G7 X Mark II has a quicker lens and more zoom capability at 24-100mm—but it’s a great value at just over $400.
+For years, Sony models have taken over the innovative best point-and-shoot camera market, but Canon has come on powerful with its G Sequence.
+The Canon G9 X Mark II isn’t the coolest of the Canon bunch—the Canon G7 X Mark II has a quicker lens and more zoom capability at 24-100mm—but it’s a great value at just over $400.
 Most significantly, the Canon G9 X features the same 1” CMOS indicator while with a weight of only 7.4 oz. and charging more than $200 less.
 Lovers may want to pay up for the Canon G7, but we want to save with the Canon G9.

-If you’re selecting between the Canon G9 X Mark II and the Sony RX100 above, the two cameras have similar indicator dimensions and mega pixels, but the Sony models has an extra 16mm of zoom capability and longer battery power.
+If you’re selecting between the Canon G9 X Mark II and the Sony RX100 above, the two cameras have similar indicator dimensions and megapixels, but the Sony models has an extra 16mm of zoom capability and longer battery power.
 On the other hand, the Canon has touchscreen display screen performance and built-in Wi-Fi.
 Both are top-notch cameras and very similar with regards to picture quality.
 For more zoom capability than either of these two cameras can offer, see the Panasonic FZ1000 below.

 Panasonic Lumix FZ1000

 For the flexibility of a DSLR or mirrorless camera without the irritation of holding and modifying several lenses, some tourists opt the superzoom path.
 In this classification, we like the Panasonic Lumix FZ1000 best, which has the same huge 1” indicator as the Sony RX100 and Canon G9 X above but a tremendous 25-400mm of zoom capability.
 It also launches 4K movie and has a relatively quick f/2.8-4 lens, which will help with low light images.
 For those who want big focus an easy-to-use program, this is the way to go.